NOWYOU/vSphere-Python-Automation-Scripts/README.md

 Some automation scripts written using VMware vSphere Automation SDK for Python.

 # How to use
-download the scripts and cd to the directory where the script is located.
+Download the scripts and cd to the directory where the script is located.

 run script
 ```shell